chaitanyagupta/pmtracker/README.md

 ## Building

 PM Tracker is a static website created using [Jekyll][].
-Before running `jekyll build` though, we need to fetch the activity data from [Airtable], and generate metadata for places (lat-long, photo, etc.) from [Google Places API][].
+Before running Jekyll though, we need to fetch the activity data from [Airtable][], and generate metadata for places (lat-long, photo, etc.) from [Google Places API][].

 This requires node.js v10 or later.